TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-operationnotallowed-generalized-vm.md

 There is no way to return the VM that generated this error back to its original state as a functioning virtual machine; however the following options may be helpful depending on your resources:

-- Replace the VM by recreating it from the VHD used to create the original VM.
+- Replace the VM by recreating it from the VHD used to create the original VM
-- Create a new VM from the image used to create the original VM.
+- Create a new VM from the image used to create the original VM
 - Create a new VM with a VHD that contains the user accounts, applications, and other state data from your original VM.
 Attach the VHD as the OS disk.<br>

-See the following documents for help with your deployments:
+## **Recommended Documents**

 - [Create a managed image of a generalized VM in Azure](https://azure.microsoft.com/documentation/articles/virtual-machines-windows-classic-capture-image/)
 - [Create an unmanaged VM image from an Azure VM](https://azure.microsoft.com/documentation/articles/virtual-machines-windows-capture-image)